AndrewM1130/EM-Algorithm/EM-Report.md

 ## When choosing (2,2,6) as our staring value, our estimates (beta0,beta1,variance) = 0.4566271 2.824113 4.619027 with iteration count 22 and standard errors 0.2277647 0.6903112 0.5881268 respectively.
 ```

-  $\rightarrow$ If we compare optim() with the BFGS method against our EM algorithm, we notice that the optim() solutions are very close to the true values of $\theta = (\beta_0,\beta_1,\sigma^2) = (1,2,6)$ with reasonable iteration counts, while our EM algorithm is further off and has over 10,000 iterations, suggesting that we are not converging to a solution.
-There seems to be some further issues with my EM algorithm that I haven't fixed yet, but I believe the error arises from my formulas of the first derivatives.
+  $\rightarrow$ If we compare optim() with the BFGS method against our EM algorithm, we notice that the optim() solutions are very close to the true values of $\theta = (\beta_0,\beta_1,\sigma^2) = (1,2,6)$ with reasonable iteration counts.
+Similarly, our EM algorithm provides quick convergence to an acceptable solution when the level is censoring is below 20% - these results confirm the functionality of our EM Algorithm.

-  Next, let's look at

 ```r